horatiu665/tweetlistener/wiki/cloud/setuplog.md

 Another attempt to improve the setup was to create a SQL database in Azure (The only one that can fit more than 2 GB of data that seemed reasonably easy to use and setup), though in fact it is not that easy to set up... so that didn't work.

+10-10-2015: Discovered that multiple word queries in REST do not work (example: #Yokai #Watch returns zero tweets, whereas #YokaiWatch returns hundreds in the last days).
+Likely has to do with the unclear documentation of the operators/tracks on the [Twitter API documentation page](https://dev.twitter.com/rest/public/search).

 ## List of games, release dates and queries

 The list of games is based on the Wikipedia page [2015 in video gaming] (https://en.wikipedia.org/wiki/2015_in_video_gaming#Game_releases)